 Curios

 Lockdowns may have the odd silver lining but are still very much experienced as dark clouds.
-Restrictions are necessary but they are burdensom.
+Restrictions are necessary but burdensom.
 They reduce the risk of death by reducing our ability to live our lives.
 This Coronavirus feels like a lose-lose scenario if ever there was one.
 I'm coping okay in part because I have long been a semi-loner who can occupy himself (despite loving the right kind of company).

 Things To Read